ForgeGit/wotlk_demonic_pact_dist/readme.md

 ## Tl;DR

 **Yes, demonic pact is higher on the first 50s of a fight.
-As we expected**
+As we expected.** It is nice and good to see the data directly though.